 Quick answer: Choose a solid color deck stain when your deck is older, weathered, or already coated with an opaque finish: it forms a paint-like film that hides gray wood, cracks and patch repairs while giving the broadest color range.
 Best solid picks for 2026: Behr Premium Solid Color Waterproofing Stain, Benjamin Moore Arborcoat Solid, Olympic Elite Solid, Cabot Solid Color Acrylic, and Sherwin-Williams SuperDeck Solid.
 Expect 3 to 5 years on horizontal boards.

 FacadeColorizer is a free AI exterior visualizer.
 A solid color deck stain is the opaque, paint-like end of the stain spectrum: it sits on top of the wood instead of soaking in, so it covers grain, gray boards and old finishes the way semi-transparent stain never can.
-According to our 2026 White Barometer (13,611 simulations analyzed), 73% of homeowners change their initial color pick after comparing 3 to 5 HD options on their own surface, which on a deck means avoiding a $600 to $1,200 strip-and-redo.
+According to our 2026 White Barometer (16,983 previews analyzed), 73% of homeowners change their initial color pick after comparing 3 to 5 HD options on their own surface, which on a deck means avoiding a $600 to $1,200 strip-and-redo.

 What Is a Solid Color Deck Stain (and How It Differs)

 A solid color deck stain, sometimes labeled opaque stain, is the heaviest-pigment option on the deck-finish scale.
 It contains far more pigment and binder than a transparent or semi-transparent stain, so it forms a film on the surface rather than penetrating into the wood.
 The result looks close to exterior paint: a uniform, fully opaque color that hides the grain.
+Run your hand across a freshly cured solid: the stain sits ON top of the grain, you stop seeing the wood, and the surface feels slightly rubbery instead of woody-porous like a semi-transparent finish.

 The deck-stain opacity scale runs in four steps.
 Clear and toned sealers add almost no color.
 Transparent stains tint slightly while showing full grain.
 Semi-transparent stains add real color but keep the grain visible.
 Solid (opaque) stains block the grain entirely.
 The more pigment you add, the more UV protection and color hold you get, and the less of the natural wood you see.
 That trade-off is the whole decision.